SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 around the individual test scripts would be required.
 This wrapper would need to have the following effects:

-* Gathers all test results and provides them in the results file
+* gathers all test results and provides them in the results file
-* Run tests in sequence and signal the worker when it is finished by generating a "done" file
+* run tests in sequence and signal the worker when it's finished by generating a "Done" file

 Apart from providing the test results, a plugin container must also forward the status of each test by setting a status flag in the results file.